wlieberman/rancher-federal-fleet-demo/README.md

 # rancher-federal-fleet-demo

 ## A demo of Fleet managing apps in multiple clusters via Rancher
 For experienced users, please scroll to the bottom for the TL;DR instructions.

-The instructions below are intended for newer users starting out with Fleet.
+The instructions directly below are intended for newer users starting out with Fleet.
 ## Getting started
 Pre-requisites:
 - A working Rancher 2.5.6+ cluster